 Student Exchange program with Foreign Universities

 SMS Varanasi Students are frequently visiting to various Universities, most specifically Claflin University, USA.
-Under Student Exchange Program, details of their trips are;
+Under Student Exchange Program.

 SMS Varanasi has developed sound relationship with the authorities, Port of Singapore for providing better exposure to their students at international platform.